-The Sixth International Congress of Sustainable Cities (or 6o Congreso Internacional Cuidades Sostenibles) was organized by the Green Building Council Costa Rica.
+The Sixth International Congress of Sustainable Cities (or 6o Congreso Internacional Ciudades Sostenibles) was organized by the Green Building Council Costa Rica.
 The event took place on May 16 and May 17, 2019, with a pre-congress private session on May 15.
 The event took place at the convention center of Wyndham Herradura.

 The event was co-organized by Legrand and sponsored by several organizations including Johnson Control, International Finance Corporation (IFC), Sylvania, Group ICE, Banco Promerica, InstaGreen, Bolsa Nacional de Valores, Schneider Electric, Bera, Circuito among many other supporters of the event.
 The main themes were related to the well being of people and cities in a sustainable green world.

-The event was an opportunity for the public and private sector of Costa Rica to showcase projects, discuss experiences, and share ideas with international speakers and panelists through presentations, discussion, panels, workshops, and an expo.
+The event was an opportunity for the public and private sector of Costa Rica to showcase projects, discuss experiences, and share ideas with international speakers and panelists through presentations, discussions, panels, workshops, and an expo.

 The private sector, as well as the government, are aware of the importance of smart and sustainable cities in Costa Rica.
 Both sectors shared their progress and struggle International speakers shared their experiences working towards leadership change, communication, education, legislation and financing of the Green Economy as well as the power of collaboration and the importance of connectivity and decarbonization.